krmarshall/TotalWarhammerDataParser/README.md

 Requires RPFM (or at least the cli) to be available under ./rpfm

 ## To Do
-- Fix WH3 Faction/Lords/Heroes
 - Investigate characterSkills_characterSkillLevelToAncillariesJunction line 20, think i want the ancillaryEffect over the skillEffect?
 Not sure if related ability for skill gets added later in which case it doesnt matter.
 - Investigate characterSkills_characterSkillsToQuestAncillaries line 20, same as above?
 - Merge and Parse mods
+- (Partially Done?)Fix WH3 Faction/Lords/Heroes
-- Look through wh3 tables for new properties to prune/handle
+- (Partially Done?)Look through wh3 tables for new properties to prune/handle

 ## Possible Expansions
-- Hunt down what table defines the level quest items are unlocked
+- Hunt down what table defines the level that quest items are unlocked

 ## How To Use
 - Ensure an updated version of rpfm exists in ./rpfm